RockRobotic/rock-doc/docs/pre-processing/embedded-trajectory-processing.md

 # Embedded Trajectory Processing

 After activating the license, PCMasterGL is now capable of automated processing of inertial data.
-First, the user must manually add the base station RTCM or RINEX file from the time of the flight or drive to the “ins” folder of your project directory.
+First, the user must manually add the base station RTCM or RINEX files from the time of the flight or drive to the “ins” folder of your project directory.

+If RINEX files are used from an Emlid Reach RS2, be sure to place both the *.obs and *.nav files in the "ins" directory.

 !!! danger "Make Sure"
     Do not process the data when it is still on the usb drive.
 It is too slow for processing.
 Transfer to your computer first.

 Once this is added, simply open the PCMasterGL project named “ppk” within your project directory.

-If the PPK trajectory is not already in the “ins” folder, then PCMasterGL will detect that the trajectory is not there and automatically begin to run the trajectory processor.
+PCMasterGL will detect that the trajectory has not yet been refined and will automatically begin to run the trajectory processor.
 This will be indicated in the bottom left corner of the window like shown below.

 ![Failed to load trajectory](../img/failed-to-load-trajectory.png){: style="width: 70%;margin:0 auto;display:block;"}

-Then, PCMasterGL will display a window with the message “Base measurementsfile was not found – select the new one” at the top of the window.
-Simply select the aforementioned base station RTCM or RINEX file that was added to the “ins” folder and click “open”.
+If PCMasterGL does not automatically detect your base station files you will receive the message “Base measurements file was not found – select the new one” at the top of the window.
+Simply select the aforementioned base station RTCM or RINEX (obs) file that was added to the “ins” folder and click “open”.

 PCMasterGL will resample the base file and process the GNSS trajectory.
 The graph shown below plots the East, North, and Vertical separation of the forward and reverse trajectories.
 For aerial applications, it is expected to have a spike in separation during the takeoff and landing, and then become fixed during the flight.